FreeCAD/DevelopersHandbook/technical/MajorRelease.md

 The maintainers will schedule a meeting to review outstanding Pull Requests.

-## Announcment milestone
+## Announcement milestone

-Next, the maintainers will make a formal announcment on the forum.
+Next, the maintainers will make a formal announcement on the forum.
 The announcement will layout the expected timeline for the release and call for final submissions.
-The announcment should be further communicated through official and unofficial channels like Twitter and Reddit.
+The announcement should be further communicated through official and unofficial channels like Twitter and Reddit.

 ## Final Feature Submission Stage

-The purpose of the announcment is to let contributors know that a feature freeze is imminent.
+The purpose of the announcement is to let contributors know that a feature freeze is imminent.
 Any work in process should be finalized and a Pull Request submitted.

 At this point, a PR may not be ready to merge and can be marked as _draft_.
 Creating the PR makes the maintainer community aware of pending changes that the contributor would like to have considered for the release.
 The maintainers will allow time (typically 1-2 weeks) for Pull Requests to be submitted.

-The announcment should include a date for the PR Review meeting.
+The announcement should include a date for the PR Review meeting.

-The announcment should also announce a splash-screen contest and provide a forum thread for submissions.
+The announcement should also announce a splash-screen contest and provide a forum thread for submissions.

 ## PR Review Milestone